nyanpoleon/odin-recipes/README.md

 # odin-recipes
-The very first project of The Odin Project
+The very first project of The Odin Project.